How does this medication work? What will it do for me?

 Allergic reactions: At the time of receiving this medication, make sure you are given a leaflet and warning card that will help you to recognize the signs and symptoms of allergy to abacavir.
-Abacavir can cause a severe, and possibly fatal, allergic reaction and should be treated as a medical emergency.
-The symptoms usually appear within the first 6 weeks of treatment, but may occur at any time during therapy.
+Abacavir can cause a severe allergic reaction, which may be life-threatening, and should be treated as a medical emergency.
+The symptoms usually appear within the first 6 weeks of treatment, but may occur at any time while you are taking the medication.
 People who suffer an allergic reaction to abacavir should never take the medication again.
 Some people are at higher risk of this allergic reaction.
 Your doctor can perform a blood test to see if you are at greater risk.
 If you have 2 or more of the following sets of symptoms, you may be experiencing a serious allergic reaction:

 - nausea, vomiting, diarrhea, or abdominal pain

-- severe tiredness, aches, or general ill feeling
+- severe tiredness, aches, or generally feeling ill

 - skin rash